mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ## Validating Proposals

-A group member creating a commit and a group member processing a commit MUST verify that the list of committed proposals is valid using one of the following procedures, depending on whether the commit is external or not.
+A group member creating a Commit and a group member processing a Commit MUST verify that the list of committed proposals is valid using one of the following procedures, depending on whether the commit is external or not.

-For a regular, i.e. not external, commit the list is invalid if it contains any of the
+For a regular (not external) Commit, the list is invalid if it contains any of the
 following:

 * An individual proposal that is invalid as specified in {{proposals}}.